NodesHub/dao_docs/docs/full-node/run-a-full-ODISEO-node/configure-general-settings.md

    swagger = true
    ```

-5. Restart the service via `systemctl restart ODISEOd`.
+5. Restart the service via `systemctl restart achillesd`.
 Once restarted, the LCD will be available (by default on port `127.0.0.1:26657`)